So you want to know what is tally?

 This is what Tally is.
-I have not seen a software like Tally which is so simple and still have so much in it that I cannot even remember all the things.
+I have not seen a software like this which is so simple and still have so much in it that I cannot even remember all the things.

 This is why Tally is used in more than 100 different countries apart from India.

-From a personal accounting to shop to manufacturing enterprise, Tally can do all of it.
+From a personal accounting to shop to manufacturing enterprise, it can do all of it.

-At last all I want to say is now onward if anybody asks you what is Tally, you can easily put this article before his eyes and he will understand what is Tally.
+At last all I want to say is now onward if anybody asks you, you can easily put this article before his eyes and he will understand what is Tally.